eclipse-iceoryx/iceoryx/doc/design/move_and_copy_helper.md

     // you can set alias to simplify code using Helper = MoveAndCopyHelper<Opt>;

-    // you can determine the current `Opt` at compile time for compile-time branching decisions. constexpr bool is_ctor = Helper::is_ctor();
+    // you can determine the current 'Opt' at compile time for compile-time branching decisions. constexpr bool is_ctor = Helper::is_ctor();
     constexpr bool is_move = Helper::is_move();